 Yet, there will be days when your feet swell to a point of disbelief, sleep feels elusive, and you’re peeing every ten minutes…then feeling thankful might just become a little difficult.

-Quite possibly you’re a little of both: at times blissfully pregnant, but also struggling with lower back pain like you’ve never experienced before and wondering why so many people say they loved every moment of their pregnancies.
+Quite possibly you’re a little of both: at times blissfully pregnant, but also struggling with lower back pain like you’ve never experienced before and are wondering why so many people say they loved every moment of their pregnancies.

 Regardless of where you land, I hope you’ll find some tips for thankfulness within this post.

 I had already been warned during my first singleton birth that I was “grossly overweight” and the notion that I was now responsible for growing 2 little humans was overwhelming.
 I worried that I’d be bedridden, too enormous to walk, grotesque.

 KC’s story is truly beautiful and full of thankfulness for a body that grew and birthed her baby girls.
-Below are 5 ways to be thankful for your body during a plus size pregnancy…
+Below are five ways you can tap into the strength and beauty your body possesses.

 1. Dress Up

 This is especially important if you’re not appearing to be pregnant but you most certainly are!

-However, we pretty much all have a cell phone at our fingertips and Instagram photo filters can do wonders (speaking of Instagram – follow us at @plusmommy if you haven’t already).
+However, we pretty much all have a cell phone at our fingertips and Instagram photo filters can do wonders (speaking of Instagram – follow us at @plussizebirth if you haven’t already).

 KC was so grateful she had these photos taken and you’ll be thankful too!
 Check out our recent article, 5 Tips for a Stress-Free Plus Size Maternity Photo Shoot.

 Here are a few gorgeous plus size maternity dresses that are perfect for a photoshoot.
 You can click on the images below to learn more.

 3. Surround Yourself with Supportive People

 I can only hope you are supported in such a beautiful way.
 I know it’s not always easy, but if you have family members or friends who drag you down, start setting healthy boundaries now.

 As things change, make a commitment to yourself to allow positive people into your circle but keep those who are negative at a distance.
 Trust me, you’ll be thankful you made this commitment to yourself!

 4. Block Out Negative Messages